chasegooding/documentation/content/SCALE/SCALETutorials/Dashboard/SCALETimeSync.md

+## Explain what to do if the sync button does not appear.
+What if the discrepancy is less than 30 days, but a discrepancy is not recongnized by the system.
+On the Dashboard, list what time the system thinks it is so I can determine for myself if the time is correct or not.
+In this documentation page, please explain how I can determine the system time and sync it with something.
+Explain how to setup NTP Servers.

 ---
 title: "Synchronizing System and SCALE Time"
 description: "Provides instructions on synchronizing the system server and TrueNAS SCALE time when both are out of alignment with each other."